 Level 1, 22 Codrington Street

-Please ensure you bring photographic proof of identity, on collection of your contractor identification card as a final security check, we then take a photo of the contractor and print the card with the photo on it.
+When you come to collect your contractor identification card please ensure you bring photographic proof of identity, as a final security check.
+We then take a photo of the contractor and print the card with the photo on it.

 The Contractor Induction Handbook is a downloadable PDF file of the information provided in the Contractor Online Induction.
 Download a copy for your reference.